dymmond/esmerald/docs/permissions.md

 and also widely used but with **Esmerald** you have a clear separation of permissions although still allowing [inject](./dependencies.md) to happen as well.

-Inspired by the same author of Starlette, Esmerald permissions are as simple as you want them to be and as complex as you design.
+Inspired by the same author of Django Rest Framework, Esmerald permissions are as simple as you want them to be and as complex as you design.
 For all tastes.

+!!!
+Note
+    This permission system is not the same as the [Lilya permission system](https://lilya.dev/permissions).

 ## BasePermission and custom permissions